chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ---

-## Fork Simulating Transacions
+## Fork Simulating Transactions

-- Another way to simulate a transation is to first fork the chain
+- Another way to simulate a transaction is to first fork the chain
 - From there you can run transactions against this fork state
 - Then query the chain afterwards to see the change in state
-- One prduct that provides this as a service is Tenderly (tenderly.co)
+- One product that provides this as a service is Tenderly (tenderly.co)
 - They have APIs that expose this functionality

 ???

 So if there is not a return on the function, then the only way to simulate this is to run this against a forked environment.
 So, forking the chain, running those transactions in this forked environment, then querying the chain afterwards to see the change in state.
 Tenderly is a product that provides this as a service.
-So you don't need to worry about setting up this infrustructure yourself.
+So you don't need to worry about setting up this infrastructure yourself.
 They have convenient APIs that handle the forking and simulating for you.

 ---